OverGravy/FastlaneFury/README.md

 - Is NOW possible to pause all the car by leaving Graphics thread and User thread running.
 - Car handle better with a NEW system to keep track of multiple direction
 - Car Statistics such as MaxSpeed or MaxAcceleration are now loaded from an extern file giving mach variability to car behaviour.
+- Is NOW present a menu to abilitate teh autospawn and chore between differnt time of spawn.

 # How to use
 Before compiling using make sure you have install the right allegro library version witch is allegro 4.2 using the following command: